 As part of its commitment to being a good neighbor, Tenaska provides significant economic benefits and contributes to community-building programs in locations where its plants operate.
 Highlights across our U.S. fleet include:

-- Approximately 180 well-paying, full-time operations jobs at plant locations in five states
+- Approximately 180 well-paying, full-time operations jobs at plant locations in six states

 - Approximately $650,000 in scholarships provided to 800 college-bound seniors to date

 - Thousands of hours of time donated annually by employees to community projects, from serving on school boards and Chambers of Commerce to tutoring students and coaching athletics.